 Step 5 is to clean the heatsink, as this is sometimes disregarded, it is as important as the fan on the processor.
 It is crucial to again, get the dust off the heat sink using a low torque, like with the fan.

 If the dust build-up is significantly high, you can take off the heat sink and the fan to complete a better job on the part.
 Note, do not forget to wipe the thermal grease that is on the heatsink and processor.
 After wiping the thermal grease, apply some new before connecting the heat sink back to the processor.

 Finally, step 6.
 Here you should use the air compressor for computer dust to clean all the ports on the PC.
 You can again use the rubbing alcohol and a cotton swab to wipe down any external vents.

 Now that these 6 steps are completed, your computer is back ready for daily use, and most importantly, dust-free!

-This air compressor is not limited to just computers, it is suitable for car interiors and other applications.
-The device weighs a very small amount of 2.3 pounds, this makes it ideal for cleaning computers as it is lightweight and easily portable.
+This air compressor for PC is not limited to just computers, it is suitable for car interiors and other applications.
+The device weighs a very small amount of 2.3 pounds, which makes it ideal for cleaning computers as it is lightweight and easily portable.